pvaidya56/pvaidya56/README.md

 ### 💼  Things that I'm currently working on:
 * Looking for my first Software Developer role
 * A few side projects for my portfolio
-* Being the best Team Lead I can be
 * Obtaining an AWS Associate Developer Certification
 * Learning something new everyday
 * 🔜